blgorman/MCW-SQL-Server-hybrid-cloud/Hands-on lab/HOL step-by step - SQL Server hybrid cloud.md

 6. Make note of the server name you chose above.
 It will be used in a later task.

+7. Click **Create**

-7. After the SQL Server logical server has deployed, navigate to it and select **Firewalls and virtual networks** from the security menu on the left.
+8. After the SQL Server logical server has deployed, navigate to it and select **Firewalls and virtual networks** from the security menu on the left.

     ![Security menu with Firewalls and virtual networks highlighted.](images/hands-on-lab/2019-03-20-11-56-21.png "Security menu")

-8. Add a new firewall rule by clicking **+Add client IP** and then clicking **Save**.
+9. Add a new firewall rule by clicking **+Add client IP** and then clicking **Save**.

     ![The firewall configuration dialogue with the save and add client IP buttons highlighted.](images/hands-on-lab/2019-03-20-12-01-55.png "Firewall configuration")

 ### Task 2: Identify tables that may benefit from Stretch DB

 1. From your **CloudShopSQL** virtual machine, launch SQL Server Management Studio if it is not already open.

 2. In the SQL Server Management Studio Object Explorer, connect to your local SQL Server instance and expand the Databases folder.

 3. Right-click the AdventureWorks database, select Tasks, select Stretch, then choose Enable.

     ![SQL Server Management Studio Object Explorer with the Smart Hotel right-click menu open, tasks is highlighted then stretch is highlighted and Enable is selected.](images/hands-on-lab/2019-03-24-19-38-01.png "Enable Stretch Database")

 4. The Enable Database for Stretch wizard should open automatically.
 Click **Next** on the Introduction screen.

 5. On the Select tables window all of your tables will be listed.
 Notice that some tables have warnings and some may be greyed out.
 Click on the warning icon next to one of the tables.
 This indicates that the table does not meet the StretchDB eligibility requirements.

     ![Stretch Database Wizard showing error for a table.](images/hands-on-lab/2019-03-24-19-40-15.png "Stretch Database wizard")

 6. Scroll to the right until you see the Migrate column.
 Clicking Entire Table on an eligible table allows you to define which rows will be migrated to Azure.
 In this lab, we are going to configure Stretch Database through TSQL.
 Click Cancel to break out of the wizard.

 ### Task 3: Implement Stretch DB based on date key

 1. Launch a new Query tab and execute the following code to prepare the server and the database for Stretch Database:

-    ```
+    ```sql
     --Enable the server for Stretch Database
     EXEC sp_configure 'remote data archive' , '1';
     GO